Yutong-Ye/microservice-study/Readme.md

 Start the two
 Start the two containers with their names and networks.

-This one starts the monolith:
+This one starts the monolith: (run in the top leverl directory)

 ```python
 docker run -d -v "$(pwd)/monolith:/app" -p "8000:8000" --network conference-go --name monolith conference-go-dev
 ```
-This one starts the microservice:
+This one starts the microservice: (run in the top leverl directory)
 ```python
 docker run -d -v "$(pwd)/attendees_microservice:/app" -p "8001:8001" --network conference-go --name attendees-microservice attendees-microservice-dev
 ```
 To make sure the polling is happening, run the following command to watch the logs of the monolith.
 It'll take at most one minute for something to appear.

+- (run in the top leverl directory)
 ```python
 docker container logs --follow monolith
 ```